-- (7) Telehealth consultations are to be paid in accordance with this Order (noting those items specifically excluded in Clause 7 of this Order).
-Medical Practitioners are to bill for Telehealth consultations using the same AMA List item number normally billed for a face-to-face consultation, with the addition of a 'T' as a suffix to the item number e.g. AA020T (Level B consultation delivered via telehealth) versus AA020 (Level B consultation delivered face to face).
+- (8) Telehealth consultations are to be paid in accordance with this Order (noting those items specifically excluded in clause 7 of this Order).
+Medical Practitioners are to bill for Telehealth consultations using the same AMA Fees List item number normally billed for a face-to-face consultation, with the addition of a 'T' as a suffix to the item number e.g. AA020T (Level B consultation delivered via telehealth) versus AA020 (Level B consultation delivered face-to-face).
 The fee payable remains the same.
-No additional fee (e.g. facility fees) can be charged in relation to the consultation. - (8) Fees for Multiple operations or injuries are to be paid in accordance with the AMA List 'Multiple Operations Rule' with the exception of items specifically listed as a multiple procedure item in the AMA List or where Schedules in the Workers Compensation (Surgeon and Orthopaedic Surgeon Fees) Order prevent combining of items. - (9) Subject to subclauses (1), (2), (3), (4), (5), (6), (7), (8) and clause 7 (Nil fee for certain medical services) and clause 8 (Nil payment for cancellation or non-attendance) of this Order, the maximum amount for which an employer is liable under the Act for any claim for medical or related treatment is the fee listed, in respect of the medical or related treatment concerned, in the AMA List.
+No additional fee (e.g. facility fees) can be charged in relation to the consultation. - (9) Fees for Multiple operations or injuries are to be paid in accordance with the AMA Fees List 'Multiple Operations Rule' with the exception of items specifically listed as a multiple procedure item in the AMA Fees List or where Schedules in the Workers Compensation (Surgeon and Orthopaedic Surgeon Fees) Order prevent combining of items. - (10) Subject to subclauses 5(1), 5(2), 5(3), 5(4), 5(5), 5(6), 5(7), 5(8), 5(9) and clause 7 (Nil fee for certain medical services) of this Order, the maximum amount for which an employer is liable under the Act for any claim for medical or related treatment is the fee listed, in respect of the medical or related treatment concerned, in the AMA Fees List.